per1234/EtherEvent/README.md

   - Type: long
 - Parameter(optional): **password** - Password to use for the current event send.
 If the password parameter is used then the cookie parameter must be specified(If you want EtherEvent to generate your cookie then use `false` for the cookie parameter).
   - Type: char array, __FlashStringHelper(`F()` macro)
 - Returns: Buffer size required to receive the event.
 This is the length of the received event and the null terminator minus the amount of the event already read.
+If the authentication failed it will return -1.
-  - Type: byte
+  - Type: int

 ##### `EtherEvent.availableEvent()`
 - Returns: Length of the received event and the null terminator minus the amount of the event already read.
+If the authentication failed it will return -1.
-  - Type: byte
+  - Type: int

 ##### `EtherEvent.availablePayload()`
 `EtherEvent.availableEvent()` must be called first.